phenosense-ciat/Module-image/SFTP/README.md

 sudo pip install pysftp
 ```

-# Procedure for install and run a SFTP server in Ubuntu
+# Procedure for installing and run a SFTP server in Ubuntu
 1. Use of next code in the terminal of Ubuntu for install of SSH or SFTP and begin the setup.

 ```